 2. How do you respond when someone is venting?

-Healthy venting is different from emotional dumping, so it’s important to practice active listening and be completely present for the person who is venting.
+Practice active listening.
 Don’t judge or offer solutions right away.
-Hear them out first, let the dust of their emotions settle.
-Then, gently offer suggestions as to what they could do, keeping in mind that they may or may not take your advice, and that’s okay.
+Hear them out first.
+Let the dust of their emotions settle.
+Then, offer constructive suggestions gently.
+But keep in mind that they may or may not take your advice, and that’s okay.

 3. How do you set boundaries with emotionally draining friends?

-Be assertive and clear.
-Let emotionally draining friends know that you can perhaps spare a limited amount of time for them, but that you cannot be unconditionally present and available for them at all times.
+To set boundaries, you will have to be assertive and clear.
+Let your friend know that you can spare some time for them, but that you cannot be unconditionally present and available for them at all times.
 Tell them that you love them but that you have to take care of yourself and your own life as well.